-Your hostel or B&B can probably point you in the direction of those houses.
+Your hostel or B&B can point you in the direction of those houses.

-The main hike I’ve done has been up the Schilthorn to the Piz Gloria restaurant and lookout point.
+The main hike I’ve done was up the Schilthorn to the Piz Gloria restaurant and lookout point.

 It’s located at the top of the Schilthorn at 9,754 ft(2973 meters).